Designing Simple Mechanisms: Thinking contingently about unobserved moves by other players

+Some mechanisms require participants to reason case-by-case about other players’ moves, in order to see that the mechanism is incentive-compatible.

-In his seminal paper, \cite{vickrey1961counterspeculation} invented\footnote{It is more accurate to say that Vickrey \textit{reinvented} the second-price auction.
-Second-price auctions were used to sell postage stamps to collectors as early as 1893 \citep{lucking2000vickrey}.} the second-price auction: All participants simultaneously place sealed bids, then the highest bidder wins and pays the second-highest bid.
-Vickrey argued that the second-price auction is desirable because it is simple: \begin{quotation} Each bidder can confine his efforts and attention to an appraisal of the value the article would have in his own hands, at a considerable saving in mental strain and possibly in out-of-pocket expense. \end{quotation}
+In a seminal paper, \cite{vickrey1961counterspeculation} invented\footnote{It is more accurate to say that Vickrey \textit{reinvented} the second-price auction.
+Second-price auctions were used to sell postage stamps to collectors as early as 1893 \citep{lucking2000vickrey}.} the \textit{second-price sealed-bid auction}, in which all participants simultaneously place bids, then the highest bidder wins and pays the second-highest bid.
+Vickrey argued that the second-price auction is desirable because it is simple: ``Each bidder can confine his efforts and attention to an appraisal of the value the article would have in his own hands, at a considerable saving in mental strain and possibly in out-of-pocket expense."

-The second-price auction is strategy-proof.
+The second-price sealed-bid auction is strategy-proof, so it is in your own best interest to bid your true value.
 One can see this by analogy.
-In an ascending auction, the price starts low and gradually rises.
+In a dynamic \textit{ascending auction}, the price starts low and gradually rises.
 At each moment, each bidder decides whether to keep bidding or to quit irrevocably.
 When just one bidder is left, that bidder clinches the object at the current price.
-It is obvious that you should keep bidding if the price is below your value, and should quit if the price is above.
+It is obvious that you should keep bidding if the price is below your true value, and should quit if the price is above.
 Vickrey pointed out that the second-price auction is ``logically isomorphic to" the ascending auction.
 In the ascending auction, each bidder essentially chooses when to quit.
 The bidder with the highest quit-price wins, and pays the second-highest quit-price.
 Quit-prices in the ascending auction are equivalent to bids in the second-price auction, so it is a dominant strategy to place a bid equal to your value.

-Notice that Vickrey's argument runs the revelation principle `in reverse'.
-The second-price auction is an incentive-compatible revelation mechanism.
-We have reasoned about that mechanism by studying a dynamic mechanism---the ascending auction---and arguing that two mechanisms are equivalent.
-But do real participants treat them as equivalent?
+Notice that Vickrey’s argument that the second-price sealed-bid auction is incentive-compatible works by first reasoning about a dynamic mechanism---the ascending auction---and then arguing that two mechanisms are equivalent.
+But do real participants treat these two auctions as equivalent?